LAION-AI/Open-Assistant/model/supervised_finetuning/README.md

 - decide on a model
 - Merge utils etc with reward model
-- Casual Modelling for GPT-JT does not leverage the bidirectional mask for the prompt? (https://huggingface.co/togethercomputer/GPT-JT-6B-v1)
+- Causal Language Modelling for GPT-JT does not leverage the bidirectional mask for the prompt? (https://huggingface.co/togethercomputer/GPT-JT-6B-v1)